OpenEvalProject/evals/manuscripts/elife-75389/v5/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/75389/elife-75389-fig8-v5.jpg)

-**Figure 8.:** ATXN2.Exercised female flies expressing two copies of CAG-expanded ATXN2 ubiquitously (A) or in adult neurons (C) have increased survival compared to age-matched, unexercised siblings, while exercised male flies expressing two copies of CAG-expanded ATXN2 ubiquitously (B) or in adult neurons (D) trend toward increased survival only in the first 25 days, the period in which flies are still training.
+**Figure 8.:** Exercised female flies expressing two copies of CAG-expanded ATXN2 ubiquitously (A) or in adult neurons (C) have increased survival compared to age-matched, unexercised siblings, while exercised male flies expressing two copies of CAG-expanded ATXN2 ubiquitously (B) or in adult neurons (D) trend toward increased survival only in the first 25 days, the period in which flies are still training.
 Brackets indicate exercise training period. p-Values indicate log-rank for entire survival curve, n ≥ 170, performed in duplicate.

 In summary, both exercise and dSesn expression ameliorated mobility and survival defects in SCA2 model flies and these improvements correlated with reduced disease protein levels.
 Furthermore, these neuroprotective effects relied on known functions of dSesn related to mTOR and oxidoreductase activities (Figure 9).